rockstor/rockstor-doc/installation/pre-install-howto.rst

 but a sufficiently cooled system should be able to execute this test indefinitely.

 .. warning::
-    If your system has cooling issues then it may lockup or even sustain damage.
+    If your system has cooling issues then it may lock up or even sustain damage.
     Please take care to monitor your system's temperatures during this test.
     Version 5.01 and newer have a built-in CPU temperature monitor.